getmango/Mango/README.md

 2. Clone the repository
 3. Copy `docker-compose.example.yml` to `docker-compose.yml` and modify it if necessary
 4. Run `docker-compose up`.
 This should build the docker image and start the container with Mango running inside
+5. Head over to `localhost:9000` to log in

 ### Build from source